nixos-asia/website/en/tutorial/nixos-config.md

     └───nixos: NixOS configuration
 ```

-## Conclusion
+## Recap

-Congratulations, you now have a flake-ified NixOS configuration that is stored in a Git repo.
+You have successfully installed NixOS.
+The entire system configuration is also stored in a Git repo, and can be reproduced at will during either a reinstallation or a new machine purchase.
 You can make changes to your configuration, commit them to Git, and push it to GitHub.
 Additionally we enabled [[flakes]] permanently, which means you can now use all the modern `nix` commands, such as running a package directly from [[nixpkgs]] (same version pinned in `flake.lock` file):

 :::{.center}
 ![[nixos-pony.png]]